Ridireacht/PrimeNumbers/README.md

 # PrimeNumbers
 A project whose sole purpose is to improve my basics of C#.
 It is done via solving some simple task with technologies more and more advanced (thus naturally being an 'overkill', nonetheless helping my code skill and also being an original project idea).
-The die was cast for calculating prime numbers within given range.
+The die has been cast for calculating prime numbers within given range.
 Not really intended to be an ideal solution, but I'm trying.
 <br/><br/>
 <details>
 <summary>PLAN OF STAGES</summary>